 Lipase not only helps us break down fat, preventing excess weight gain and possibly even obesity, but it also has the ability to streamline the entire digestion process and increase the nutritional value of the natural fats we are getting from good, healthy foods.
 This is particularly important in light of the fact that many people consume less-than-optimal amounts of essential fatty acids and fat-soluble nutrients, meaning that it is more important than ever to digest and absorb these as efficiently as possible.
 In addition, the common effects of indigestion, bloating, abdominal discomfort and gas resulting from eating high-fat foods can be greatly alleviated.

 The Health Benefits of Lipase

-1. Helps keep pancreatic enzymes at optimal levels as we age
+1. It helps keep pancreatic enzymes at optimal levels as we age

 Research from France shows that concentrations of digestive enzymes like lipase are lowered as we age.
-These studies found that the enzymes lipase, phospholipase and chymotrypsin decreased with age in concentration as well as in output.
-This is a confirmation that ageing alters pancreatic secretions and supports evidence for lipase supplementation.
+These studies found that the enzymes lipase, phospholipase, and chymotrypsin decreased with age in concentration as well as in output.
+This is a confirmation that aging alters pancreatic secretions and supports evidence for lipase supplementation.